terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 ### **2 Magical AI units**

 One of my favorite AI Youtube channels is Best partners TV.
 They recently had a video about one of my favorite A/I researchers, Richard Sutton.
-The video was basically some gibberish called "[Enactive Cognition](https://www.youtube.com/watch?v=6bfCuxI_84U)".
-I guess Richard is trying to find some way to get back into the lime light with this ridiculous concept.
+The video is called "[Enactive Cognition](https://www.youtube.com/watch?v=6bfCuxI_84U)".

-The following is the summary of the video: *Recently, Richard S. Sutton, the **father of reinforcement learning**, and independent researcher Banafsheh Rafiee co-authored a groundbreaking paper titled "Toward **Enactive Artificial Intelligence**."
-This paper can be seen as a systematic and fundamental reflection and **critique of the current mainstream AI paradigm**.
-As a founder of reinforcement learning, Sutton starts from the most basic questions of cognitive science, **revealing a harsh truth: current AI lacks true understanding because it has been on the wrong path from the outset** —the so-called passive representational approach.
+The following is the summary of the video: *Recently, Richard S. Sutton, the **father of reinforcement learning**, ... co-authored a groundbreaking paper titled "Toward **Enactive Artificial Intelligence**."
+This paper can be seen as a ... **critique of the current mainstream AI paradigm**.
+As a founder of reinforcement learning, Sutton starts from the most basic questions of cognitive science, **revealing a harsh truth: current AI lacks true understanding because it has been on the wrong path from the outset** ...
 The **next step for AI must be a complete shift towards enactive cognition**, allowing agents to generate their own experiences and understanding of the world through active interaction with the environment, embodied action, and **self-evaluation**.*

-What a bunch of **hype and gibberish**.
+The same old AI **hype**.
 I don't even have to watch the video to know the basic premise is nonsense.
 I dont have to be an AI expert to understand that SW running on clocked binary circuits can not even begin to match the cognitive abilities of the human mind. **AI crunches numbers.
-It sees nothing, hears nothing, has no thoughts, absolutely no cognitive abilities** (Sutton's use of the term "enactive cognition" is a **shameless scam**).
+It sees nothing, hears nothing, has no thoughts, absolutely no cognitive abilities**.

-*The video explains what a binary machine must do to match human driving abilities (the search for the holy grail continues)*<br>
+*The video explains what a binary machine must do to match human driving abilities*<br>
 <img src="/assets/tldr-6.png" alt="drones" width="22%">

 <br>

-### **3 How I know the latest AI claims are are just more snake oil**
+### **3 How I know the latest AI claims are hype**

 **Docx #607** (on the **[Gdrive](https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO)**) chapter **"D6 — Tiny Pattern Detector Neural Network"** shows how to build a simple NN (and run on local PC with no GPU).
 The NN detects the sequence "1,1,1" in a list of 10 numbers.